St. Paul Saints (1884–1900): 1900: New leagues established without St. Paul

 After five seasons of having two Twin Cities teams in the Western League, sharing the market with the Minneapolis Millers, Comiskey moved the team to his hometown and established a second team in Chicago, along with the National League, Chicago Cubs franchise.
 On March 21, 1900, Comiskey officially moved the St. Paul Saints, to become the Chicago White Sox.

 In 1900, the Western League changed its name to the American League in an attempt to get major league status under president Ban Johnson.
 This was unsuccessful and the newly named American League played the 1900 season as a minor league.
 In 1900, with the approval of Western League president Ban Johnson and without resistance from the National League, Charles Comiskey moved the St. Paul Saints into his hometown neighborhood of Armour Square, where they became the Chicago White Stockings and played in the American League.
 The White Stockings won the 1900 American League pennant led by player-manager Dick Padden, as the league played a final season as a minor league.

 The Chicago White Stockings became one of the American League's eight charter franchises when the league gained major league status in 1901.

 A new Western League formed as a Class B league in 1900 without a St. Paul team.
 Charter members of the new Western League were the Denver Grizzlies, Des Moines Hawkeyes, Omaha Omahogs, Pueblo Indians, a new Sioux City Cornhuskers team and the St. Joseph Saints.

 1901: Saints reform & rejoin New Western League

 In 1901, the St. Paul Saints reformed and played their final season in the Class A level Western League.
-The League continued play as the Pueblo Indians and Sioux City Conrhuskers folded and the Colorado Springs Millionaires and St. Paul Saints, formed and joined the League.
+The League continued play as the Pueblo Indians and Sioux City Cornhuskers folded and the Colorado Springs Millionaires and St. Paul Saints, formed and joined the League.
 The Kansas City Blues and Minneapolis Millers teams moved from the American League after those franchises were removed from the league in transition of becoming a major league.

 Playing in the newly reformed Western League, St. Paul fielded a strong team.
-Finishing with a record of 69-54, the Saints ended the season in second place, led by manager Jimmy Ryan.
+Finishing with a record of 69–54, the Saints ended the season in second place, led by manager Jimmy Ryan.
 The Saints ended up 5.0 games behind the first place Kansas City Blues in the final standings.